-As soon as your Unsifted Starter Kit arrives, we know you're going to be itching to begin enjoying its benefits right away.
-Here are a few simple steps that you can take to be ready to mill as soon as it hits your doorstep:
+As soon as your Unsifted Starter Kit arrives we know you're going to be eager to begin enjoying the benefits of whole grains.
+Here are a few simple steps that you can take to be ready to mill fresh flour as soon as the package hits your doorstep.

 1. Prep your ingredients

 - Rice - The WonderMill requires an initial mill of at least 2 cups of hard grain in order to clean and prime the mill heads.
 Since the flour must then be discarded, we suggest you use rice.

 - Baking Powder - This is a raising agent used in many recipes.
 We suggest using aluminum-free for improved taste, although any will work.

 - Baking Soda - A raising agent used in many recipes.

 - Yeast - A raising agent also used in many recipes.
 We recommend a large container vs. little packets for cost effectiveness.
 Both instant and active-dry types of yeast will work, although we prefer instant for its convenience (i.e., so we don't have to soak the yeast before adding it into the bowl) as well as its slight quality improvement (i.e., often less dead yeast).